 The following professional bodies currently accredit this degree:

-BSc (Hons) Accounting and Finance graduates may also be eligible for membership at the Institute of Financial Accountants Associate Level.
+BSc (Hons) Accounting and Finance graduates are also be eligible for membership at various levels for the IFA and ICAEW.

 More placements, more choices